apathor/cz/README.md

   -l : plugins  : List detected plugins.
   -v : version  : Print version string.

- These options set program mode.
+ These options set the program mode.
 Select a line then...
   -p : print    : Print the line.
 This is the default mode.
-  -q : quote    : Print extracted FIELDS from the line.
+  -q : quote    : Print fields extracted from the line.
-  -r : run      : Run the string formatted by TEMPLATE using fields from the line.
+  -r : run      : Run a command templated with fields from the line.
-  -s : simulate : Print the string formatted by TEMPLATE using fields from the line.
+  -s : simulate : Print a string templated with fields from the line.

  General options:
+  -c            : Use newly generated input not cached lines.
   -d DELIMITER  : Set field splitting characters for selected line.
   -e TEMPLATE   : Set command template.
 This option implies mode '-r'.
   -f FIELDS     : Set field template.
 This option implies mode '-q'.